Lac Alaotra bamboo lemur

 Fun facts

-- Their name might lead you to believe they also eat bamboo.
-Yet they don’t in the wild, because bamboo no longer grows along the Alaotra lake.
-In het wild, Lac Alaotra bamboo lemurs mainly eat reed and papyrus.
-At Apenheul, bamboo is part of their diet
+- The species name ‘bamboo lemur’ may suggest these animals mainly eat bamboo.
+However, in the wild, bamboo no longer grows alongside the Alaotra lake.
+Therefore, Lac Alaotra bamboo lemurs mostly eat reed and papyrus.
+At Apenheul however, bamboo ís still part of their diet